 What is the Sirtfood diet?

 Launched originally in 2016, the Sirtfood diet remains a hot topic and involves followers adopting a diet rich in ‘sirtfoods’.
-If you’re trying to lose some weight after Christmas you may have come across this new phenomenon.
 According to the diet's founders, these special foods work by activating specific proteins in the body called sirtuins.
 Sirtuins are believed to protect cells in the body from dying when they are under stress and are thought to regulate inflammation, metabolism and the aging process.
 Researchers also believe sirtuins influence the body’s ability to burn fat and boost metabolism, resulting in a seven pound weight loss a week while maintaining muscle.
 However, some experts believe this is unlikely to be solely fat loss, but will instead reflect changes in glycogen stores from skeletal muscle and the liver.